gravitational/teleport/rfd/0096-securing-docker-images.md

 Troubleshooting a distroless image is hard, as there are no tools baked into the image to aid in debugging a deployment.

-The `distroless` team also supplies a `debug`-tagged image that includes `busybox`.

-If we need to add tooling in order to aid troubleshooting a Teleport installation, it is possible co construct a parallel `teleport-debug` image, based on a distroless `debug` image (to supply a shell, etc)
+In addtion to the main distroless image sets, the `distroless` team also supplies a `debug`-tagged image that includes `busybox` (that is, a basic shell and some utilities).
+In order to provide tooling for troubleshooting a Teleport installation, we will create a parallel `teleport-debug` image, based on a distroless `debug` image.

 While we should take as much care as possible when constructing and monitoring this image, use of the debug image should probably be